Live Home 3D Workspace

 The Building Block Poly tool lets you draw a custom-shaped building block.
 It can be used to create things like thresholds or platforms.
 (Pro edition only)

 The Roof Rect tool adds a rectangular roof.
 Unlike the AutoRoof, this tool lets you specify the area the roof should take.
 (Pro edition only)

-The Roof Poly tool lets you add a roof with other than rectangular shape.
-Unlike the AutoRoof, this tool lets you choose which area the roof should take.
+The Roof Poly tool lets you add a roof of other than rectangular shape.
+Unlike the AutoRoof, this tool lets you specify the area the roof should take.
 (Pro edition only)

 Note that the program creates floors and ceilings automatically as soon as you create a room (a closed shape made out of walls).
 Therefore, you don't have to add ceilings or floors in most cases.